telus/tds-core/packages/ContentCarousel/ContentCarousel.md

     <Paragraph bold>Mobility for Good</Paragraph>
     <Heading level="h2">Helping youth achieve independence</Heading>
     <Paragraph>
-      For youth leaving foster care, their phone can be their lifeline, helping them build credit, search for somewhere to live, find education and job opportunities, and stay in touch with friends and vital support networks.
       A collaboration between TELUS and Children’s Aid Foundation of Canada (CAFC) and select Centre de Jeunesse Foundations, Mobility for GoodTM helps these kids achieve independence by providing them with a free phone and a $0 plan, including 3 GB of data for two years.
     </Paragraph>
   </ContentCarousel.Item>
   <ContentCarousel.Item